Infinitesimal Automorphisms of VB-groupoids and algebroids: Multiplicative derivations of trivial-core VB-groupoids and algebroids

 \subsection{Multiplicative derivations as multiplicative sections}

-Recall that a vector field $X$ on a Lie groupoid $G \rightrightarrows M$ is multiplicative iff, when regarded as a section $X : G \to TG$ of $TG \to G$, it is a morphism of Lie groupoids.
+Recall that a vector field $X$ on a Lie groupoid $G \rightrightarrows M$ is multiplicative if and only if, when regarded as a section $X : G \to TG$ of $TG \to G$, it is a morphism of Lie groupoids.
 A similar statement holds true for IM vector fields on Lie algebroids.
-In this section we prove similar results for multiplicative derivations of trivial-core VB-groupoids and IM derivations of trivial-core VB-algebroids.
+In this section we prove similar results for multiplicative derivations of trivial-core and full-core VB-groupoids and IM derivations of trivial-core and full-core VB-algebroids.